Skip to content

 Please note that though the title of this submission is “Writing Sample or Essay,” here we want more than just a writing sample, but want a sample of work which should accomplish two things:

-1. illustrate the applicant’s interests and abilities in areas related to the built environment, and
+1. illustrate your interests and abilities in areas related to the built environment, and

-2. demonstrate evidence of promise for scholarship and research.
+2. demonstrate evidence of promise for doctoral-level scholarship and research.

-Suitable materials may be an essay, a paper, a master’s thesis, a publication, a report, or a project for which the applicant has had major responsibility, or a combination of these things.
-If the sample is a joint work, applicants should clearly describe their contribution.
-Applicants may upload more than one item.
+Suitable materials may be an essay, a paper, a master’s thesis, a publication, a report, or a project for which you have had major responsibility, or a combination of these things.
+If the sample is a joint work, you should clearly describe your contribution.
+You may upload more than one item.

 Graduate Record Exam (optional)